morten-andersen/book-notes/papers/README.md

 #### Quantum Computing

-* Overview article of the state in 2022 [Assessing the Quantum-Computing Landscape](https://cacm.acm.org/magazines/2022/10/264854-assessing-the-quantum-computing-landscape/fulltext).
-Published in Communications of the ACM, October 2022, Vol. 65 No. 10, Pages 57-65.
+* [Assessing the Quantum-Computing Landscape](https://cacm.acm.org/magazines/2022/10/264854-assessing-the-quantum-computing-landscape/fulltext) (*Communications of the ACM, October 2022, Vol. 65 No. 10, Pages 57-65*) Overview article of the state of Quantum Computing in 2022.
   * currently most advanced quantum computers has less than 100 qubits.
 A general purpose computer would require approximately one million qubits to be useful.
 That is at least a decade away.
   * the different cloud computing platforms are beginning to offer access to quantum computers - one of these is [AWS Braket](https://aws.amazon.com/braket/).
 Most of these are programmed using tools based on Python.